BPW History Film

 Ashley Maria – Director/Producer/Editor

-Ashley Maria is a North Carolina native and graduate from the University of Southern California’s School of Cinematic Arts; graduating in 2012 with her Masters in Fine Arts.
+Ashley is a North Carolina native and graduate from the University of Southern California’s School of Cinematic Arts; graduating in 2012 with her Masters in Fine Arts.
 With over 10 years of experience in film and television production ranging from television commercials to multi-platform integration to full feature films, Ashley is currently working on her first feature documentary: Pioneers in Skirts.

 Ashley is a proud member-at-large of the North Carolina Business & Professional Women’s Clubs and was awarded their Elsie G. Riddick scholarship for her work in advancing women in film.